raae/queen.raae.codes/content/emails-queen/2022/09/02-head-api/index.md

 ---
 title: Migration from React Helmet to the new Head API
 emojii: 👤 💀
-tags: React Helmet, Head API, meta tags, SEO
+tags: React Helmet, Gatsby Head API, meta tags, SEO
 ---

 We had so much fun on yesterday's [unauthorized and rum-fueled treasure hunt](https://youtu.be/Zyeuj7I7A50) in the sharky waters around the Gatsby islands 🎉